friction2d/friction2d.github.io/_drafts/friction-096.md

 * Moved more code to the frictioncore library
 * Removed a lot of unused code
 * Upgraded from Qt 5.12 to Qt 5.15
+  * Should fix several UI issues on Windows

 [**Full Changelog**](https://github.com/friction2d/friction/compare/v0.9.5...main).